Last Update: August 2019

 Check with your web host to see what they offer as far as object caching does.
 Often, all you need to do is ask your host to enable it.

 Also, enable WP Rocket on your site to cache dynamic content so your pages are delivered faster to returning site visitors.

 Get WP Rocket now, and test the improvement right away!

 Using a good quality CDN can help deliver your static content, like images and scripts, faster to users via a network of servers worldwide.
 This means that if your server is geographically located in Europe, for example, and your users are mostly in the United States, they will receive your site’s content from a server location that’s closer to them.

 This reduces the network latency between your site’s server and your visitors.

-For more on CDNs and how to choose the find one, check out The Best Content Delivery Networks for WordPress.
+For more on CDNs and how to choose the find one, check out How to Choose a CDN: Discover the Best CDNs for WordPress.

 6. Use a Premium DNS Service